OHDSI/StudyProtocolSandbox/OHDSITrends/README.md

-# Step 1 -- Setting up
+# Step 1 -- Setting up and installing

 The best way to get the data for this program to analyze is automatically, as the package will create a sensible and well-organized hierarchy of all your data files.
 In fact, the code will not work well unless your data is well orgnanized.

-The steps below will help you set up your workstation to allow the package to automatically fetch all the data of interest from your server and save it in sensible folders with just one commmand in R.
+Start by executing these lines:

 ```r